The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Estimation

 \subsection{Aggregation}

-Given the form of the sector-level production function, the aggregate elasticity of substitution \eqref{eq: morishima_cost} can be expressed as the weighted average of the substitution parameters in preferences \eqref{eq: utility} and technology \eqref{eq: ces4}.
-For example, the aggregate elasticity of substitution between $k_{i}$ and $\ell_{fh}$ can be expressed as:
+When the sectoral production function is of the nested CES form \eqref{eq: ces4}, the aggregate elasticity of substitution \eqref{eq: morishima_c} can be expressed as the weighted average of the substitution parameters in production and consumption: